gi0ste/-ico-contest-tfpolicy/README.md

  - Update a given Policy Set
  - Detach a workspace(s) from a Policy Set

-The above workflow relies on the below custom task:
+The above use cases relies on the below custom task:
  - Create a Policy Set
  - Delete a Policy Set
  - Update a Policy Set